maxistar/tonwalletapp/readme.md

 ![](screenshots/Screenshot_2023-05-26_at_16.33.49.png)

+## What is not done

+- transactions comments are not being displayed.
+Comment is not part of transaction Class in tonutils-go this should be implemented there first
+- there is a but in tonutils-go which is not showing some transactions

 ### Todo:

-- [ ] security code form
+- [x] security code form
 - [ ] settings pages
-  - [ ] create dedicated page for secret code
+  - [x] create dedicated page for secret code
   - [ ] create set language
 - [ ] wallet activity
   - [ ] store transaction in case there is no internet